 - Load your website that integrates with OneSignal’s SDK and requests for the notification permission.
 You would need to click on the notification icon and grant permissions.

+- Send a Test message using a OneSignal cloud app template.
 You should see a personalized web push delivered via OneSignal such as:

 Comments